Paddy Bassett: Early life and education

-Bassett was born in remote Menzies Bay on Banks Peninsula in the South Island of New Zealand, on 15 July 1918.
+Elsie Gertrude "Paddy" Thorpe was born in remote Menzies Bay on Banks Peninsula in the South Island of New Zealand, on 15 July 1918.
 Her parents were Francis Thorpe, a farmer who later became an Anglican clergyman, and Constance (Connie) Menzies.
 She grew up on the family farm and was initially taught by a governess, although she later went to Okains Bay Primary School.

-Bassett was sent to boarding school in Timaru, where she attended Craighead Diocesan School and excelled in Latin and French.
+She was sent to boarding school in Timaru, where she attended Craighead Diocesan School and excelled in Latin and French.
 The school did not offer science subjects though, and as Bassett had decided to become a vet, after completing high school she enrolled for two years of intermediate study at Canterbury College, Christchurch (now University of Canterbury).
 However the nearest place to study veterinary science was Sydney, Australia, and Bassett decided to change her plans and study agriculture.

 She applied to Lincoln Agricultural College (now Lincoln University), however the university did not accept women students at the time.
 Instead, she enrolled at Massey Agricultural College and became its first female student.
-On arrival at Massey, she changed her name to Paddy as she had always disliked her first name.
+On arrival at Massey, she changed her name to "Paddy" as she had always disliked her forename.

 Bassett graduated with a Bachelor of Agricultural Science in 1941, and took a position as assistant research officer in the Animal Research Division of the Department of Agriculture.
 She wanted to continue her studies however and, along with Daintry Walker, Massey's second woman agricultural science graduate, convinced Lincoln College's Campbell McMeekan to accept them as the first women students at the College.
 The topic of her master's thesis was the relationship between cattle pituitary glands and ovarian dysfunction.

 On 5 October 1943, she married Colin Holman Bassett at Holy Trinity Church in the Christchurch suburb of Avonside.